knoxen/SrpcWorld/README.md

 :ok
 ```

-If you've configured a proxy to observe SRPC traffic you'll see that no information regarding the user ID or password is visible (or even leaks) during either SRPC registration or login messaging.
+If you've configured a proxy to observe SRPC traffic you'll see that no information regarding the user ID or password is visible (or leaks) during either SRPC registration or login messaging.
 In fact, the user password *never leaves the client*.
 The [Under the Hood](#UnderTheHood) section describes what data is actually used to authenticate a user.

 Let's get the status of the lights: